 Despite the increasing attention on the role of the business model in affecting firm performance, knowledge of how to leverage the influence of business models remains scarce.
 Drawing on resource orchestration theory, we theorize how firm capabilities, such as technology capability and marketing capability, moderate the relationship between the business model and firm performance in the context of small and medium-sized enterprises (SMEs).
 Matched survey data and objective performance data were collected from 140 Chinese manufacturing SMEs in two waves to test our model.
 The results reveal that the interaction of the efficiency-centered business model with technology capability and the interaction of the novelty-centered business model with marketing capability both positively impact SME performance.
 Theoretical and practical insights on how firm capabilities can leverage the performance impact of business models are discussed.

-One of the constructs is technology capability.
+One of the constructs examined by Liu et al. (2021) is technology capability.
 The authors define it as follows: a firm’s capability to invent new technologies or apply them to the new product development (Zhou et al., 2014).

 4.a.
 Fomulate a 5-point Likert scale item to measure the construct.
 Provide the answer categories (1 point)